 Leviathan Lab Announces Directors and Casting For 2021 Barbour Playwrights Award Reading Series

-Leviathan Lab, in partnership with The Episcopal Actors' Guild, will present readings of three new plays by rising Asian American Playwrights.
+In partnership with The Episcopal Actors' Guild, Leviathan Lab will present readings of three new plays by rising Asian American Playwrights.

 TICKETS: https://ticketstripe.com/events/1025688